 I help a few people privately and help out as an admin or moderator in a few groups.
 It really keeps me busy and I’m more of a one-on-one type of person.
 When I am introduced to or come across a new individual who needs my help with starting keto, they usually come to me with a lot of issues or confusion from following a dirty keto approach.
 I like to give them my undivided attention.

 What I enjoy the most is to have a very sick person reach out to me for help and then seeing them blossom as they feel better and better once I can get their eating plan straightened out.
 There’s no better feeling!!
-Since I’ve suffered with many health issues and through trial and error, solved them, the best thing I can do is help anyone else who is having similar experiences.
+Since I’ve suffered from many health issues and through trial and error, I solved them, the best thing I can do is help anyone else who is having similar experiences.
 I love sharing my knowledge and in this way help others to heal themselves quickly and with the least amount of suffering.